White Beans on Toast is one of my favorite nutrition packed things to makes with a humble pot (or can) of beans and handful of veggies.

 - 4 cloves of garlic, peeled and diced

-- 1 - 2 tsp dried herbs, any kind you like in any combination (suggestions: thyme, rosemary, sage, parsley, paprika, chili powder, cayenne or red pepper flakes, Urfa or Aleppo pepper, Italian seasoning blend)
+- 1 - 2 teaspoon dried herbs, any kind you like in any combination (suggestions: thyme, rosemary, sage, parsley, paprika, chili powder, cayenne or red pepper flakes, Urfa or Aleppo pepper, Italian seasoning blend)

 - Salt and ground black pepper